The Rise of Christianity

 By | 8 Dec 2011

-And among my favorite sci-fi writers is a man named Orson Scott Card.
+Among my favorite sci-fi authors is a man named Orson Scott Card.
 He is the author of Ender’s Game — one of my favorite sci-fi books, I might add, that has been released as a major motion picture — as well as a host of other books in that genre, not to mention biographies of biblical characters, and books on how to be successful at writing science fiction as an author.
 Card is widely acknowledged not only as a great author (numerous awards including the Hugo Award for science fiction), but also for his portrayals of characters who face and work through moral dilemmas.
+Tragically, he has become a victim of our prevalent cancel culture for his public comments opposing homosexuality, so any future movies are fairly unlikely.

-Card’s second book in this series, Hidden Empire, contains multiple references to concepts from a book entitled The Rise of Christianity: How the Obscure, Marginal Jesus Movement Became the Dominant Religious Force in the Western World in a Few Centuries written by a sociologist named Dr. Rodney Stark, a professor at Baylor University in Waco, TX.
+Card’s second book in this series, Hidden Empire, contains multiple references to concepts found in a book entitled The Rise of Christianity: How the Obscure, Marginal Jesus Movement Became the Dominant Religious Force in the Western World in a Few Centuries written by a sociologist named Dr. Rodney Stark, a professor at Baylor University in Waco, TX until his death in 2022.
 Intrigued by the insights from Stark’s book Card presented in his novel, I first checked it out from the local library and read it, then bought it and reread it.
-I’ve collected quite a few of Dr. Starks books since and have found them incredibly informative.
+I’ve collected quite a few of Dr. Stark’s books since then and have found them incredibly informative.

 The Rise of Christianity cover imageFascinating reading!